- What is HIV and AIDS?

 |For more information on different types of sexually transmitted infections, prevention of STIs, treatments and effects on fertility, see Sexually Transmitted Infections (STIs).|

-HIV AIDS prevention
+HIV and AIDS prevention

 Protection during intercourse (condoms), blood screening, disposable instruments.